gatsbyjs/gatsby/docs/tutorial/part-zero/index.md

 The command line is a text-based interface used to run commands on your computer.
 You’ll also often see it referred to as the terminal.
 In this tutorial, we’ll use both interchangeably.
 It’s a lot like using the Finder on a Mac or Explorer on Windows.
 Finder and Explorer are examples of graphical user interfaces (GUI).
 The command line is a powerful, text-based way to interact with your computer.

-Take a moment to locate and open up the command line interface (CLI) for your computer.
+Take a moment to locate and open up the command-line interface (CLI) for your computer.
 Depending on which operating system you are using, see [**instructions for Mac**](http://www.macworld.co.uk/feature/mac-software/how-use-terminal-on-mac-3608274/), [**instructions for Windows**](https://www.lifewire.com/how-to-open-command-prompt-2618089) or [**instructions for Linux**](https://www.howtogeek.com/140679/beginner-geek-how-to-start-using-the-linux-terminal/).

 _Note: If you’re new to the command line, "running" a command, means "writing a given set of instructions in your command prompt, and hitting the Enter key".
 Commands will be shown in a highlighted box, something like `node --version`, but not every highlighted box is a command!
 If something is a command it will be mentioned as something you have to run/execute._